selenium-saikrishna/NewMaven/README.md

-New changes done by developers
+New changes done to the readme file